kaithar/Archipelago/worlds/sonic1/README.md

 - Repeating a boss doesn't give you extra rewards.
 - You don't gain extra lives for 100 rings, but you can't lose lives either.
 - Completing a stage with 50 rings won't spawn a giant ring due to progression gating.
+- Completing acts 2 or 3 of Scrap Brain won't advance you to the next zone.
 - You start with a random zone unlocked, further zone unlocks are via keys in other players' pools
+- The 50 ring secret upper path on SBZ2 is disabled as there are no checks up there.
 - Special stage buffs:  The UP block is disabled, no speeding up.
 Goal and R blocks can be disabled using the two buff items in the pool.
 - ReadySonic's "Roll into Catakiller" fix has been included, so you can kill them by rolling into them.
 - ReadySonic's "High speed camera fix" has also been included to hopefully make things a little safer.